caesiumtea/wordle-cli/pseudocode.md

     [] refactor this using list comprehensions???
 [x] COLORS - termcolor package?
 [] comment your code!!
+[] refactor the feedback function to use a helper so it's not so long [] refactor away global variables
 [?] ~~use curses instead of regular UI~~ nope too complicated